wnederhof/experimentor/README.md

 # Experimentor
 Experimentor allows you to create feature toggles.
 These feature toggles can either be toggled based on probability (between 0 and 100), or by segment (e.g. "beta-tester", etc.).
-The program can be run from a simple yaml file, it is extremely performant and no database is required.
+The program can be run from a simple yaml file, is extremely performant, and does not require a database.

 The focus of this application is on: